 During my visit to Aruba I took two tours; both with Rocka Beach Tours.
 This is one of the smaller tour companies on the island.
 The owner, Frankie is a native of Aruba and knows his history.
-Like most other local’s, Frankie speaks speak four languages; their native language of Papiamento as well as English, Dutch and Spanish.
+Like most other locals, Frankie speaks speak four languages; their native language of Papiamento as well as English, Dutch, and Spanish.

-Beyond the history, I recommend Rocka Beach because they tours are fun.
+Beyond the history, I recommend Rocka Beach because the tours are fun.
 Frankie offers day tours, group and private sightseeing tours.
 When I visited with my son Roland, we took the Beach Bus Tour and the North Side Aventure Tour.

 Tour #1: Frankie’s Famous Beach Bus Tour

 Frankie’s RockaBeach “Beach Bus Tour” is fun.
 The tour takes place in a school bus that has been painted and decorated like Rastafarian underwater dream.
 Caribbean Music and Aruba’s Top Carnival songs play throughout the tour.
-It feels like a party, but the tour also tricks you into a history lesson by shares Aruba’s complex history & culture.
+It feels like a party, but the tour also tricks you into a history lesson by sharing Aruba’s complex history & culture.
 As Frankie told me, “this will not only be a fun guided tour, but it will be an unforgettable experience”.

 Our tour started when Frankie picked us up at our hotel.
 We then headed to the capital of Aruba; Oranjestad where we stopped at the cruise port to pick up passengers from the cruise ship, Adventure of The Seas.
 It was an immediate party when the cruise passengers boarded, bring their vacation vibe along the way.

 Our first stop was the Aruba sign, where we all had the opportunity to take a photo (and prove our Aruba experience to all our not as lucky Instagram friends).